-The EC's Seventh Framework Programme for Research and Innovation (FP7) ran from 2007 to 2013 and was the direct predecessor or Horizon 2020.
-This page is intended to provide an overview of the FP7 structure and to give some background context to H2020.
-If you currently hold an FP7 award and wish to find out more about post-award matters please see the right-hand link ‘managing your FP7 projects’.
+The EC's Seventh Framework Programme for Research and Innovation (FP7) ran from 2007 to 2013 and was the direct predecessor of Horizon 2020.
+This page provides an overview of the FP7 structure.
+Few FP7 awards remain live but , for those still holding one, information on post-award matters can be found through the ‘Managing your FP7 Projects’ link (right).

 |Areas supported||All subject areas|